C++ Structs - C++ Programming Tutorial

 C++ Array of Structure Example

-Let us take an example to illustrate an Array of Structures in C++.
+Let's consider an instance to demonstrate an Array of Structures in C++.

 Example